-The Faithful Companion of Jesus Sisters (FCJ Sisters) or Fidèles Compagnes de Jésus was founded in Amiens in France in 1820 by Marie Madeleine Victoire de Bengy de Bonnault d'Houet (1781—1858).
-This community has been devoted dedicated to the education of the underprivileged and marginalized, especially girls and women in the Americas, Asia, Australia, and Europe.
+The Faithful Companion of Jesus (FCJ Sisters) or Fidèles Compagnes de Jésus was founded in Amiens in France in 1820 by Marie Madeleine Victoire de Bengy de Bonnault d'Houet (1781—1858).
+This community has been devoted to the education of the underprivileged and marginalized, especially girls, and women in the Americas, Asia, Australia, and Europe.

 This fruitful project was consolidated during Madeleine d'Houët spiritual journey and service, guided by the Ignatian Spirituality she practiced.
 Her great work was rapidly spread during and after her lifetime, with the foundation of charity/poor schools, day schools, boarding schools, orphanages, night classes for women and retreat centres.

-This international order of Roman Catholic Sisters live in Asia, Australia, Europe and the Americas.
-The general leadership is headquartered in London, England.
-For more information about the FCJ Sisters, please visit www.FCJSisters.org.
+The FCJ general leadership is located in London, England.
+For more information about the FCJ Sisters, please visit www.fcjsisters.org.